open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 Messaging attributes are organized into the following namespaces:

 - `messaging.message`: Contains attributes that describe individual messages.
-- `messaging.destination`: Contains attributes that describe the logical entity messages are published to.
+- `messaging.destination`: Contains attributes that describe the logical entity messages are sent to.
 See [Destinations](#destinations) for more details.
 - `messaging.batch`: Contains attributes that describe batch operations.
 - `messaging.consumer`: Contains attributes that describe the application instance that consumes a message.
 See [Consumer](#consumer) for more details.